matrix-org/matrix-rust-sdk/labs/setup-pattern.md

 This expectation becomes especially problematic when combined with E2EE, where the running application has to not lose sight of it, or else it'll lose access to E2EE (group) chats.

-This fallacy / expectation exists both on the developer and user side of bots, and so to start fixing it, this pattern should / could be recommended to bot creators, as then the lifetime cycle of the bot (and its data) is clear to every party involved, and errors are not necessarily "fatal" (or catastrophic while confusing).
+This expectation exists both on the developer and user side of bots, and so to start fixing it, this pattern is recommended to bot creators, as then the lifetime cycle of the bot (and its data) is clear to every party involved, and errors are not necessarily "fatal" (or catastrophic while confusing).

 ## Consequence

-The consequences of the above invariant (setup phase initializes state, run phase expects it), has some consequences, some of which are the following;
+Some of the consequences of the above invariant (setup phase initializes state, run phase expects it initialized) are the following;
 - If the bot starts, but cannot find a state directory, it'll abort without implicitly creating one.
 - If the setup command is ran while state already exists, it would either abort or offer modification (such as a different client URL) to the operator.